/images/resources/operate/tutorials-upgrades.png

 Ensure a Rollback Capability

 For best reliability, plan for a worst case scenario after an upgrade.
 Ensure that you can switch back to the old machine image and perform a downgrade.
-If you upgraded the database, leave it on the new version so that there is no data loss, then downgrade the admin and runtime nodes.
+If you upgraded data source schemas, leave them on the new version so that there is no data loss, then downgrade the admin and runtime nodes.

 Perform Post-Upgrade Data Updates

-In some cases you may want to change identity data after an upgrade, such as with SCIM Updates to User Accounts or GraphQL to Create OAuth Clients that use database storage.
-Although this is not part of the upgrade itself, develop a client that can run against all stages of the pipeline, so that you avoid manual steps and ensure reliability.
+You may want to change identity data after some upgrades, such as to execute SCIM Updates on User Accounts or to use GraphQL to Create OAuth Database Clients.
+Such a step typically runs after the actual upgrade.
+Develop a client that can run against all stages of the pipeline, so that you avoid manual steps and ensure reliability.

 Summary